sikandertariq/sikandertariq/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm an aspiring .NET/Game developer with a passion for creating immersive experiences.
+I'm an aspiring Software Engineer with a passion for creating immersive experiences.
 I'm currently seeking opportunities to grow and contribute to exciting projects in the tech industry.

-## Technologies I work with:
+## Technologies & Languages I work with:

 - C#
 - Python
 - .NET
 - Unity
+- JavaScript/TypeScript
-- JavaScript
+- React
 - Git

 Feel free to explore my repositories and projects to get a sense of my coding style and the work I've done so far.